-Our Lychee Congou is fragrant, naturally sweet, offering notes of grape and hints of rose.
-Can be served without sugar or sweeteners.
+Taste Profile.
+Our Lychee Congou is fragrant, naturally sweet, offering notes of grapes and hints of rose.
+It can be served without sugar or sweeteners.

 BLACK TEA